 Heat

-Definition: Energy that is spontaneously transferred from one object to another due to a difference in temperature between the objects
+Definition: Energy that is spontaneously transferred from one object to another due to a difference in temperature between the objects.

 Characteristics: Movement of energy, temperature difference, unit: Joule

-Example: A metal pan sitting on a hot stove top rising in temperature
+Example: A metal pan sitting on a hot stove top rising in temperature.

 Non-example: Two objects in an air-conditioned room cooling down (the heat is between the object and the room, not the two objects).